Tzahi12345/YoutubeDL-Material/README.md

 ### Prerequisites

+NOTE: If you would like to use Docker, you can go down to the [Docker](#Docker) section for a setup guide.

 You need to have a functioning web server for this to work.
-Also make sure you have these dependencies installed on your system: ffmpeg, nodejs, python.
+Also make sure you have these dependencies installed on your system: nodejs and youtube-dl.
 If you don't, run this command:

 ```
-sudo apt-get install ffmpeg nodejs python
+sudo apt-get install nodejs youtube-dl
 ```

 ### Installing